Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

 You can add extra entrypoints, which is helpful, if you only want to load some components on some pages.

-In order to hook this back into `11ty` i'm making use of `rollup-plugin-output-manifest`.
+In order to hook this back into `11ty` I'm making use of `rollup-plugin-output-manifest`.
 This outputs a `manifest.json` file.
 You could output this as a [data file](https://www.11ty.dev/docs/data-global/) if you wanted to, but I wanted to add a little more logic to my scripts so I could do different things depending on if in `production` mode or not.

 Create a file called `src/_data/assets.js`, which will be read as [Global Data File](https://www.11ty.dev/docs/data-global/).